furechan/fsdata-proto/README.md

 ## Formats

-Currently the library is limited to pandas dataframes saved in the `parquet` format.
+Currently, as a prototype, the library is limited to pandas dataframes saved in the `parquet` format.

 ## Installation